isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-magic-or-medicine-malay-healing-practices.md

 |**HEALING PRACTICES**

 |One of the most notable Malay medical manuscripts translated into English is Ismail Munshi’s *The Medical Book of Malayan Medicine*.
 Originally written in Jawi (c.
-1850), it contains over 550 remedies for maladies ranging from migraines to depression, bloatedness and leprosy.
+1850), it contains over 550 remedies for maladies ranging from migraines to depression, bloatedness and leprosy.<br>

 | &nbsp; &nbsp; | For Violent Headaches and Loss of Energy | For Dizziness and Vertigo	| For Night Chills |
 | -------- | -------- | -------- |